Here is a question worth a million bucks, are cosmetic products dangerous?

 Did you know that the heavyweights in the cosmetic industry produce millions of products every year?

-These goods go straight to stores and then to us without proper government oversight.
-The last government oversight on cosmetic companies came under Federal Food, Drug and Cosmetic Act, passed in 1938.
-This law was enacted to regulate adulterated goods and products that are falsely packaged.
-Ironically labeling a product as natural or organic does not qualify as false advertisement.
-I can categorically say, The 1938 law provided cosmetic companies the freedom to make their merchandises.
 By freedom to produce their products, I meant independence without going through the screening process set by the FDA.
-Due to this law, the FDA cannot recall carcinogenic items because they do not acquire the ingredients that cosmetic companies are using to make their products effective.
-To the credit of cosmetic companies, about 600 of them came together forming the “Personal Care Products Council”(PCPC).
+Due to this law, the FDA cannot recall carcinogenic items because they do not acquire the ingredients that cosmetic companies use to make their products effective.
+To the credit of cosmetic companies, about 600 of them came together, forming the “Personal Care Products Council”(PCPC).

 Who Funds the PCPC?

 The PCPC is self-funded, and it sponsors other advocacy groups.
 One of these advocacy groups is the Cosmetic Ingredient Review.